ipetkov/crane/docs/local_development.md

 powerful when it comes to locally developing with the exact same dependencies used when building packages.

-To get started, declare a default devShell in `flake.nix` and run `nix develop` in the project directory.
+To get started, declare a default `devShell` in `flake.nix` using [`craneLib.devShell`](API.md#cranelibdevshell) and run `nix develop` in the project directory.
 Then, you can use something like [`direnv`](https://direnv.net) or [`nix-direnv`](https://github.com/nix-community/nix-direnv) to automatically enter and exit a development shell when you enter or exit the project directory!

 Sample `flake.nix`:
 ```nix